JosephLeger/Workflow_ChIP-like/README.md

 To get more information about using these scripts, enter the command ```sh <script.sh> help```.

 ### Environments
 The workflow is encoded in Shell language and is supposed to be launched under a Linux environment.
-Moreover, it was written to be used on a computing cluster using **Sun Grid Engine (SGE)** with tools already pre-installed in the form of modules.
-Modules are so loaded using `module load <tool_name>` command.
-If you use manually installed environments, simply replace module loading in script section by the environment activation command.
+Moreover, it was written to be used on a computing cluster using **Simple Linux Utility for Resource Management (SLURM)** Workload Manager.
-All script files launch tasks as **qsub** task submission.
+All script files launch tasks as **sbatch** task submission.
 To successfully complete the workflow, wait for all the jobs in a step to be completed before launching the next one.
+You have to install all required tools in a conda environment using provided provided [Workflow_ChIP-like.yaml](https://github.com/JosephLeger/Workflow_ChIP-like/blob/main/Workflow_ChIP-like.yaml) reciept file.

 ### Requirements
 ```